Dr. Ambedkar Nagar–Kamakhya Weekly Express

-The Dr. Ambedkar Nagar–Kamakhya Weekly Express is an Express train belonging to Western Railway zone that runs between Dr. Ambedkar Nagar of Madhya Pradesh and Kamakhya Junction of Assam in India.
+The Dr. Ambedkar Nagar–Kamakhya Weekly Express is an Express train belonging to Western Railway zone that runs between Dr. Ambedkar Nagar of Indore, Madhya Pradesh and Kamakhya Junction of Guwahati, Assam in India.
 It is currently being operated with 19305/19306 train numbers on a weekly basis.

 Coach composition

-The train has standard LHB rakes with max speed of 110 kmph.
+The train has standard LHB rakes with a maximum speed of 110 km/h.
 The train consists of 22 coaches :